Positive organ: Compass and various

 The positive organ differs from the portative organ in that it is larger and is not played while strapped at a right angle to the performer's body.
 It also has a larger keyboard (typically 49 notes or more in modern examples, often 45 or so notes with a short octave in older ones), while a portative may have as few as 12 or 13 notes.
 The positive is also not to be confused with the regal, a small keyboard instrument that contains short-length reed pipes.

 However, since the Orgelbewegung revival of small organs, small positives to be played with both hands have also come to be called 'portatives' in many cases, especially when their pipes are arranged without housing in a chromatic row like in the genuine portative.

 Other uses of the term

-The Positive is also a traditional department of a large organ, often placed behind the organist's back and more or less the size of a separate positive organ.
+The Positive is also a traditional division of a large organ, often placed behind the organist's back and more or less the size of a separate positive organ.
 In England it became known as a Chair organ, later to be corrupted into the Choir division found on Romantic and many modern organs.
 Also, since the Orgelbewegung, the German term Ruckpositiv (Rückpositiv) can be encountered in English.